Where To Have Brunch Outside In PhiladelphiaPlaces for an excellent outdoor brunch.

-Let’s face it, the amount of food you cooked over the last few months could probably fill the Ben Franklin Parkway.
-We’re not saying your 12th banana bread of the season isn’t fantastic, but there comes a time when you might want a break from your endless recipe testing.
-With so many terrific options in Philly for outdoor brunch, why start your day with anything else than a mound of pancakes, brioche French toast, and bacon on a patio?
-Here are 15 open-air places that will give your dishwasher a break for many early afternoons to come.
+With so many terrific options in Philly for outdoor brunch, why start your day with anything other than a mound of pancakes, brioche french toast, and bacon on a patio?
+Here are 9 open-air places that will give your dishwasher a break for many early afternoons to come.

-Normally furnished with European-style sidewalk tables, this Lebanese-French cafe is set up for brunch in the streets.
+Furnished with European-style sidewalk tables, this Lebanese-French cafe is set up for brunch in the streets of Northern Liberties.
 With wicker chairs and big red umbrellas at every table, Cafe La Maude continues to serve one of the best brunches in Philly.
 For a spicy start to your day, look no further than the green shakshuka.
 The dish is topped with a tangy carrot tahini sauce over sweet potatoes, fried cauliflower, green fava beans, kale, and spinach.

-Royal Boucherie has a peaceful outdoor garden on their second floor, but for those who like the busy jolt of sidewalk seating, you can also enjoy brunch all day long on their new “streetery.”
-One of the best things on the brunch menu is the Boucherie burger with American cheese and truffle mayo.
-This bacon-topped cheeseburger is huge, but isn’t so sloppy that your favorite romper will be at risk.
+Royal Boucherie has a peaceful outdoor garden on their second floor, but for those who like the busy jolt of sidewalk seating, you can also enjoy brunch and watch the visitors go by in Old City.
+One of the best things on the brunch menu is the Boucherie burger with bone marrow, watercress, and gruyere.
+You can top it with bacon or a fried egg but even without, it's huge, but isn’t so sloppy that your favorite t-shirt will be at risk.